 RISK ELEMENTS State the financial or operational damage/risk that will occur if needs are not satisfied immediately (You must provide specifics when explaining any loss or damage).
 SPECIAL CIRCUMSTANCES State why the needs were not or could not be anticipated so that goods/services cannot be purchased following standard procedures.
-SUPPLIER SELECTION State the reason and process used for selecting the supplier (Attach quotes/proposals received from other sources, if applicable). ☐Requires a physical PO Purchasing provides an ubmit an Exclusive Acquisition Justification Form to Purchasing. emergency PO number to the department. s the emergency PO to the supplier. gh APS in the AP module.
-In the case where there is an immediate threat to the university and a supplier is on hand or can quickly mobilize its (or the emergency occurs after normal business hours), the requesting department can
+SUPPLIER SELECTION State the reason and process used for selecting the supplier (Attach quotes/proposals received from other sources, if applicable). n order to provide the required go pods/services, the supplier (check one): Requires a physical PO • The department must cr reate a requisition in PeopleSoft and submit an Exclusive Acquisition Justification Form

+- · Purchasing issues the PO to the supplier. - Payment is made through APS in the AP module.